g4s/paperless-install/README.md

 ---

 # paperless install [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=963338797) [![GitHub issues](https://img.shields.io/github/issues/g4s/paperless-install)](https://github.com/g4s/paperless-install/issues)
-This gh-project provide two solid methods for installing paperless and some additions like paperless-ai to an application-host.
+Prervious I described in a blog-post (German) how to simplified deploy paperless-ngx with some nice twists for daily document management. - This inlcudes Additions like connecting paperless-ai or authentification with Authentik.
+As an result this repo with code was born: simply to hold all things together.
+It will provide two solid methods for installing paperless and some additions like paperless-ai to an application-host.
 The methods are:

   * installing standalone als collection of containern inside podman pod